microsoft/aitour-advanced-coding-visual-studio-and-github-copilot/README.md

 ## Additional Resources and Continued Learning

-If you are presenting these slides, you can find additional resources, including the slides for the presentation and train the trainer material [here](/train-the-trainer/README.md).
+If you are presenting these slides, you can find additional resources, including the slides for the presentation and session delivery materials [here](/session-delivery-resources/README.md).

 | Resources          | Links                             | Description        |